mike-live/llamba/README.md

 ## TODO

-1. Adding a more convenient example with a wrapper for llama running on the localhost.
+1. Add a wrapper for a locally stored model (huggingface integration).
-2. Adding a dummy example for testing purposes.
-3. Adding wrapper for ChatGPT model.
+2. Add wrapper for ChatGPT.
+3. Provide more configurability for all the wrappers.
+4. Add more models to the [models](https://github.com/SermanVS/txai_omics_3) library.

 ## License